-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions, including fair value estimates for investments that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of expenses during the reporting periods.
+The preparation of condensed consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions, including fair value estimates for investments that affect the reported amounts of assets and liabilities, and the disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements, and the reported amounts of expenses during the reporting periods.
 The Company's management evaluates its estimates and assumptions on an ongoing basis.
-Management's most significant estimates in the Company's consolidated financial statements include, but are not limited to, estimates related to clinical trial accruals, estimates related to prepaid and accrued research and development costs, acquired in-process research and development ("IPR&D") expense, contingent liabilities, and accounting for income taxes and related valuation allowance.
+Management's most significant estimates in the Company's condensed consolidated financial statements include, but are not limited to, estimates related to clinical trial accruals, estimates related to deferred and accrued research and development costs, and accounting for income taxes and related valuation allowance.
 Although these estimates and assumptions are based on the Company's knowledge of current events and actions it may undertake in the future, actual results may ultimately materially differ from these estimates and assumptions.